 Click on pdf file above for report on the Structure 34 elaborated Kiva Closing and Animal Sacrifice

-Structure 36 (to right) at start of excavation on north end of this proto kiva.
+Structure 36 at start of excavation on the north side of this proto- kiva.
 After several episodes of this structure burning, complete remodels including roof replacement and raising the floor were performed.
 The final use was as a roasting pit where the remains of several very large deer and at least 10 deer mandibles were deposited into the upper fill.
 Deer mandibles are thought to have had ritual value.

-In the spring of 2004, following a successful grant application from the Colorado Historical Fund, a program of the Colorado Historical Society, assessment work was initiated at the Champagne Spring (Greenlee) Ruins.
+In the spring of 2004, following a successful grant application from the Colorado Historical Fund, a program of the Colorado Historical Society, assessment work was initiated at the Champagne Spring (formerly Greenlee) Ruins.
 The study was designed to evaluate site significance from the perspectives of size, function and temporal placement.
-With the help of Eastern Illinois and Southern Illinois Universities, a complete remote sensing study using four different methods was performed at both the North and South Hill sites.
-These scans indicate that Champagne Spring contains approximately 250 surface rooms and 50 kivas/pit structures including a great kiva and an over-sized pit structure.
+With the help of Eastern Illinois University and Southern Illinois University, a complete remote sensing study using four different methods was performed at both the North and South Ridge sites.
+These scans indicate that the Champagne Spring North Ridge village contains approximately 150 surface rooms and 30 kivas/proto-kivas including a great kiva and an over-sized pit structure.
 The South Ridge village consists of about 125 surface rooms and 25 kivas or proto-kivas, a prehistoric road and a shrine.
 The two villages are separated by a shallow drainage and are linked by a prehistoric road.

 Topographical Mapping, Geophysical Studies, and Archaeological Testing of an Early Pueblo II Village Near Dove Creek CO was published in 2006 and details the assessment of the site.
 You can access this report by clicking on the link to the upper left side of this page.

-After a long day, an impromptu jam session with Dave and accompanying guitar and fiddle
+After a long day, an impromptu jam session with DD and accompanying guitar and fiddle.